validatedpatterns/docs/content/patterns/multicloud-gitops/getting-started.md

    git push origin my-branch
    ```

-6. You can deploy the pattern using the [validated pattern operator](/infrastructure/using-validated-pattern-operator/).
-If you do use the Operator, then skip Verification.
+6. You can deploy the pattern by running `./pattern.sh make install` or by using the [validated pattern operator](/infrastructure/using-validated-pattern-operator/).
+If you choose the former please use the following steps

-## Verification

-1. Preview the changes.

-    ```sh
-    make show
+## ./pattern make install
-    ```

-2. Login to your cluster using oc login or exporting the `KUBECONFIG`.
+1. Login to your cluster using oc login or exporting the `KUBECONFIG`.

     ```sh
     oc login